eyenikeyev/osticket-prereqs/README.md

 <img src="https://imgur.com/pbPeHb1.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Make sure that all Common HTTP features are checked.
+To make sure IIS is installed / enabled go to a browser of choice and search for 127.0.0.1.
+If it displays the IIS page then you did it correctly.
 5.)
 Now that the IIS is enabled, From the Installation Files, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) Go through the install wizard and complete the install.

 6.)
 Next from the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)